Follow the Green, Grassy Road

-Greenway trails may also go a long way toward improving the health of waterways and natural areas in the community.
+Greenway trails can help improve the health of waterways and natural areas in the community.
 When a trail follows the path of a stream, its presence prevents development from coming too close.
-Or, the decision to create a greenway may reclaim previously developed land and return it to a more natural state – over time allowing native plants and wildlife to return, improving drainage in the areas and decreasing pollution.
+Or, the decision to create a greenway may reclaim previously developed land and return it to a more natural state, over time allowing native plants and wildlife to return, improving drainage in the areas and decreasing pollution.